ActiveLearningStudio/rh-innovation-lab-open-shift/README.md

 <img src="https://www.curriki.org/wp-content/uploads/2020/11/red-hat-curriki.png">
 <p />

-This repository provides all of the OpenShift Configurations and resources needed to deploy Currikistudio.
+This repository provides all of the OpenShift Configurations and resources needed to deploy CurrikiStudio.

+## GitOps

+[`ubiquitous-journey`](ubiquitous-journey) - GitOps Bootstrap all of our CI/CD

 ## Middleware